A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Results and Discussion

-We evaluate the algorithm’s performance across five optical fiber segments, using a transducer coupling constant of $\kappa_{\text{Transduction}} = 0.1$ and the low-attenuation G-654-E telecom fiber.
-We test all possible marked states ($00, 01, 10, 11$) and compare results with both monolithic (single-chip) executions and the experimental data reported for ion-trap-based QPUs \cite{monroe2014iontrap}.
-Emulations use the same IBM backend ('ibm-brisbane') and the same shot count as in previous experiments.
+We evaluate the algorithm's performance across five optical fiber segments, using a transducer coupling constant of $\kappa_{\mathrm{T}} = 0.5$ and the low-attenuation G-654-E telecom fiber.
+We test all possible marked states ($00, 01, 10, 11$) and compare the results with both monolithic executions and the experimental data reported for ion-trap-based QPUs~\cite{main2025distributed}.
+Emulations use the same IBM backend (\texttt{ibm-torino}) and the same shot count as in previous experiments.
 As expected, the success probability of correctly identifying the marked state decreases as the number of fiber segments increases due to communication noise.
-The first-step emulation results closely match the experimental findings, where trapped-ion QPUs interconnected via 2m single-mode fiber, achieving a marked-state probability of approximately 71\% \cite{main2025_distributed_optical}.
-These findings validate our framework’s ability to replicate real-world experimental behavior.
+As shown in Fig.~\ref{f:GroverResults}, the first-step (indexed as "1") emulation results closely match the experimental findings, where trapped-ion QPUs interconnected via a 2~m single-mode fiber (SMF) achieved a marked-state probability of approximately 71\%~\cite{main2025distributed}.
+These findings validate our framework's ability to replicate real-world experimental behavior.